stablekernel/aqueduct/_posts/http/2016-10-23-request_sink.md

 }
 ```

 In a more complex example, Aqueduct applications that use [scribe](https://pub.dartlang.org/packages/scribe) will implement `initializeApplication` to optimize logging. `scribe` works by spawning a new isolate that writes log statements to disk or the console.
 Other isolates that do work send their log messages to `scribe`'s logging isolate so that they can move on to more important things.
 The logging isolate is spawned in `initializeApplication`, and a communication port to that isolate is added to the `ApplicationConfiguration`.
-Each `RequestSink` stores that communication port so that it can send messages to the logging isolate later.
+Each `RequestSink` grabs that communication port so that it can send messages to the logging isolate later.

 It is important to note the behavior of isolates as it relates to Aqueduct and the initialization process.
 Each isolate has its own heap. `initializeApplication` is executed in the main isolate, whereas each `RequestSink` is instantiated in its own isolate.
+This means that any values stored in `ApplicationConfiguration` must be safe to pass across isolates - i.e., they can't contain references to closures.

-Any static or global variables that are set in the main isolate *will not be set* in other isolates.
-Static properties like the encoder and decoder maps created by `Response.addEncoder` and `HTTPBodyDecoder.addDecoder` must not be modified in `initializeApplication`, since these changes will not occur in other isolates.
+Additionally, any static or global variables that are set in the main isolate *will not be set* in other isolates.
+Static properties like the encoder and decoder maps created by `Response.addEncoder` and `HTTPBody.addDecoder` must not be modified in `initializeApplication`, since these changes will not occur in other isolates.
 For initialization that is isolate-specific, see later sections.

 Also, because static methods cannot be overridden in Dart, it is important that you ensure the name and signature of `initializeApplication` exactly matches what is shown in these code samples.
 The analyzer can't help you here, unfortunately.

-### Use RequestSink's Constructor to Initialize Resources and Isolate-Specific Settings
+### Use RequestSink's Constructor to Initialize Resources and Isolate-Specific Configurations

 A resource, in this context, is something your application will use to fulfill requests.
 A database connection is an example of a resource.
 Resources should be created the constructor of a `RequestSink` and stored as properties.